asyncapi/website/pages/blog/designing_your_apis_with_asyncapi_part_1.md

 I soon encountered a use case that required me to push data to the game server, and solving this with REST was possible but cumbersome.
 So I started exploring different alternatives in terms of event-driven architecture.
 However, none could be described using OpenAPI removing tooling, so I had to find alternatives.

 That was when I vaguely remembered a meeting in the company where AsyncAPI was mentioned.
-Around that time, at work, we began to switch from a custom socket protocol to [NATS](https://nats.io/), and at the same time they spend some time, figuring out how to mainstream the process and document the APIs, and this is where they found and adopted AsyncAPI.
-So I started to use AsyncAPI in my project, which sparked my first ever contribution to an open-source project, but that is a story for another time, maybe.
+Around that time, we began to switch from a custom socket protocol to [NATS](https://nats.io/) and spend some time figuring out how to mainstream the process for both documenting and generating code for the APIs.
+This was where we had found AsyncAPI and started adopting the specification.

+So I started to look into AsyncAPI for my project, which sparked my first ever contribution to an open-source project, but that is a story for another time, maybe.

 So this blog post is a dedication to that experience, showcasing how I use AsyncAPI to document and generate code to speed up the development process and maybe spark your interest in helping us build the best tooling possible.